AladdinMagdy/news-aggregator/README.md

 ## Important note before running the app

 You must replace the sample API keys inside the file ".env.development" with the actual API keys from your newsletter providers.
+This is not intended to be for any commercial use.

 ## Available Scripts